 You need a referral from your doctor to see an endocrinologist.

 A pharmacist at your local NDSS Access Point can give advice about how to get the best benefit from your medicines and discuss the side effects.
-Pharmacists have a broad scope of knowledge which can help you manage different medications.
+Pharmacists have a broad scope of knowledge and can help you manage different medications.
 Your doctor can ask for a pharmacist to do a medication review with you.

 Any local pharmacist can help you.
 Your doctor can arrange for a pharmacist to do a Home Medication Review with you.